 - Thread your machine with thread to match the webbing in the top and bobbin.

 - Secure each end of the 10″ length with a 1″ X Box stitch.

-NOTE: The polyester webbing will not fray so it is not necessary to finish the ends.
+NOTE: Polyester webbing, which is what we used, will not fray so it is not necessary to finish the ends.
 You can lightly melt it with a small flame if you’d like.

-- Working with one long length at a time, find two of the curcingles and two sliders.
-Slip one end of the webbing length through one half of one curcingle, feeding it from the bottom to the top as shown below.
+- Working with one long length at a time, find two of the surcingles and two sliders.
+Slip one end of the webbing length through one half of one surcingle, feeding it from the bottom to the top as shown below.
 Pull the tail through approximately 2″ and pin in place.

-- Feed the opposite end of the same webbing length first up and over the center bar of one slider and then straight through the other half of the curcingle, as shown below.
+- Feed the opposite end of the same webbing length first up and over the center bar of one slider and then straight through the other half of the surcingle, as shown below.

 - Stitch the 2″ folded back end in place with a X Box stitch.